SysKitTeam/docs-point/docs/point-collaborators/workspace-review/membership-step.md

 * **Remove from Group (10)** action
   * Clicking this action removes the user from the workspace

-**Selecting more than one workspace** lets you perform these two actions on multiple members at once.
+**Selecting more than one member** lets you perform these two actions on multiple members at once.

 ![Workspace Review - Membership Step - Blocked Members Section](../../../static/img/workspace-review-membership-step-blocked-section.png)